 Introduction to Form 10 K

-As per Section 13 or 15(d) of the Securities Exchange Act of 1934, Form 10 K is a comprehensive Corporation Annual report filed with the U.S. Securities and Exchange Commission (SEC) by all the companies listed on various stock exchanges registered with SEC under Section 6(a) of Exchange Act.
-This report provides detailed information about the company’s financial and current business conditions and also contains annual audited Financial Statements and schedules.
+Under the Securities Exchange Act of 1934, corporations must file a comprehensive annual report, Form 10-K, with the U.S. Securities and Exchange Commission (SEC), all the companies listed on various stock exchanges registered with SEC under Section 6(a) of the Exchange Act.
+This report provides detailed information about the company’s financial and current business conditions and contains annual audited Financial Statements and schedules.
 Each shareholder receives a distinct document called Form 10-K before the annual meeting to elect directors, which is separate from the annual report to shareholders.

 Timelines for Submission of Form 10 K

-Three different timelines are given by SEC on the basis of Category of Filers:
+Three different timelines are given by SEC based on the category of Filers:

-- Large Accelerated Filers: Large Accelerated Filers are the public listed companies that have a public float of $ 700 Million or more.
-As per SEC, such companies have to file Form 10 K within 60 days after the completion of the fiscal year covered in the report.
+- Large Accelerated Filers: Large Accelerated Filers are publicly listed companies with a public float of $ 700 Million or more.
+As per SEC, such companies must file Form 10 K within 60 days after completing the fiscal year covered in the report.

-- Accelerated Filers: Accelerated Filers are the public listed companies that have a public float of more than $ 75 Million and less than $ 700 Million.
-As per SEC, such companies have to file Form 10 K within 75 days after the completion of the fiscal year covered in the report.
+- Accelerated Filers: Accelerated Filers are publicly listed companies with a public float of more than $ 75 Million and less than $ 700 Million.
+As per SEC, such companies must file Form 10 K within 75 days after completing the fiscal year covered in the report.

-- Non-Accelerated Filers: Non-Accelerated Filers are the public listed companies that have a public float of less than $ 75.
-As per SEC, such companies have to file Form 10 K within 90 days after the completion of the fiscal year covered in the report.
+- Non-Accelerated Filers: Non-Accelerated Filers are publicly listed companies with a public float of less than $ 75.
+As per SEC, such companies must file Form 10 K within 90 days after completing the fiscal year covered in the report.

 Components of Form 10 K